How does Bark detect potential new accounts?

 Our latest update is helping parents take the guesswork out of what apps their kids are actually using.
 It’s free, easy to use, and accessible from the dashboard.
 This new feature provides greater insight into children’s digital activities in several key ways, including…

 1. Listing All Installed Apps

 You can find this feature by selecting View Profile under a child, and then scrolling down to the list of Recently Installed Apps.
-If you'd like to look at the inventory of all apps installed on the child's devices, you can select Review all installed apps on the bottom right, as seen below:
+If you'd like to look at the inventory of all apps installed on the child's devices, you can select Review all installed apps on the bottom right, as indicated below:

 2. Detecting Recently Installed Apps